The purpose of the Langhorne Borough Business Association is to foster and encourage the growth, progress and betterment of our community

 When I become a member, what do I do?

-- Attend regular meetings (link to the mtg calendar?) to learn about the happenings in Langhorne Borough
+- Attend regular meetings to learn about the happenings in Langhorne Borough.

 - Enjoy the opportunity to gain access to long-time business owners in the Langhorne Borough area.